matlux/chef-cookbooks-repo/README.md

     default["myapp"]["message"] = "hello world"
     default["myapp"]["java_options"] = "-Xmx128M -Djava.awt.headless=true"
     default["myapp"]["role_sub_dir"] = "myapp"
-    default["myapp"]["user"] = "vr"
-    default["myapp"]["group"] = "vr"

-If a node uses the role `uat` it means the `myapp` recipe will use the `UAT` variables so environment and recipe are orthogonal to one another.
-It is very good to recipe re-use across environments.
-The benefit of this pattern is that one tested on a couple of environments it is easy to add an additional environment.
+If a node uses the role `uat` it means that `myapp` recipe will use the `UAT` variables so environment and recipe are orthogonal to one another.
+It is useful to be able to re-use recipes across various environments without to have to rewrite the recipe.
+The benefit of this pattern is that once tested on a couple of environments it is easy to add an additional environment.
 Only the set of environment specific variable needs to be filled in to enable a new environment.

 Finally, deploy your configuration to the remote machine and see the results.
 For example, lets deploy the above configuration to the `henrietta2.swa.gov.it` host, which can be abbreviated as `henrietta` when calling `pocketknife`:

-    pocketknife vr02
+    pocketknife --user bob henrietta

+Once the program has executed you can verify that it has executed correctly by log into the remote computer and run the application as follow:

+    ssh henrietta.swa.gov.it
+    ~/deploy/myapp/instance1/bin/start.sh

+    > Message is:
+    > Hi Helloworld

+There you are you're application is deployed and behaving correctly.

 If you really need to debug on the remote machine, you may be interested about some of the commands and paths: